smackem/redis-q/README.md

 1  1
 ```

 The body of a function consists of a single expression.
-To enable top-level `let` bindings in fucntions, redis-q 0.3.0 supports the F#-like `let .. in ..` expression:
+To enable top-level `let` bindings in functions, redis-q 0.3.0 supports the F#-like `let .. in ..` expression:
 ```fsharp
 > let a = 100 in
   let b = 200 in